The Night of the Hunter – 10/8/23

 Sunday, October 8th at 4:00 PM

 This program was originally scheduled for Thursday, March 19, 2020, approximately one week after the onset of closures due to COVID-19 – and subsequently cancelled.
-AFS is pleased to announce that we can finally present The Night of the Hunter, to be introduced by Alan K. Rode of the Film Noir Foundation, at the recently-opened Vidiots Eagle Theater.
+AFS is pleased to announce that we can finally present The Night of the Hunter at the recently-opened Vidiots Eagle Theater.

 The 1955 film adaptation of the 1953 novel by Davis Grubb has, over the decades, developed a reputation as one of the greatest thrillers of American cinema, a masterpiece of sinister ambience and a portrayal of one of the all-time great movie villains with Robert Mitchum’s turn as the Reverend Harry Powell.
 It is the 1930s in West Virginia, and Rev. Powell is a traveling preacher who, while in prison, learns of a stash of stolen money and determines to locate it by wooing the wife of the original thief.